amro/gibbon/README.markdown

 gibbon.lists(list_id).interest_categories.retrieve
 ```

 To get a list of interest categories.
-That gives us something like:
+That gives us something like (again, this is the `response.body`):

 ```ruby
 {"list_id"=>"...", "categories"=>[{"list_id"=>"...", "id"=>"0ace7aa498", "title"=>"Food Preferences", ...}] ...}